-To minimize your tax liability and capitalize on tax deductions, a tax consultant may be the way to go.
-With more expertise than standard tax preparers, tax consultants can help with tax planning, inheritance issues, charitable giving and other complex tax situations.
+A tax consultant can help you minimize your tax liability, capitalize on tax deductions and manage your tax situation.
+With more expertise than standard tax preparers, tax consultants can help with tax planning, inheritance issues, charitable giving and other complex tax needs.
 Often, these advisors have training in tax law or accounting.
 Fees vary, depending on the scope of work and the skill and experience of the tax consultant.
-If you need help with tax-loss harvesting or minimizing capital gains on your investments, you may just want a financial advisor, who may or may not also be a tax consultant.
+If you need further help with your taxes, investments or long-term financial plan, a financial advisor would be helpful.

 Tax consultants are professionals who specialize in tax law and financial-related counseling.
-They advise clients on income tax returns and a range of financial matters, including trusts, estates and retirement taxes.
-Besides providing clients useful tax-related advice, tax consultants are also responsible for staying informed about the most recent tax requirements, both on the federal and state levels.
+They advise clients on income tax returns and a range of financial matters, including trust, estate and retirement taxes.
+They also must stay informed on the most recent tax requirements and law changes, both on the federal and state levels.

-Tax consultants may offer a variety of services to clients, including:
+Tax consultants offer a variety of services to their clients.
+These can include:

 - Preparing your tax return